kiba/Writings/atg/chp3_very_much_alive.md

 "I rather not find out."

-"That's a shame, but I believe you will do it."
+"That's a shame, but I still believe that you will do it."

 "If I want to change something in the past, it would not be to shoot you but to drag your ass to the helicopter."